 It was common knowledge that afailure to rejoin the Joint Comprehensive Plan of Action (JCPOA) before the presidential would help conservative hard-liners to win.
 Indeed, on June 18, the conservative Ebrahim Raisi was elected as the new president of .

-Raisi has a record of brutally cracking down on government opponents, and his election is a severe blow to Iranians struggling for a more liberal, open society.
-He also has a history of anti-Western sentiment and says he would refuse to meet with US President Joe Biden.
-While incumbent President Hassan Rouhani, considered a moderate, held out the possibility of broader talks after the US returned to the JCPOA, Raisi will almost certainly reject broader negotiations with Washington.
+Raisi has a record of brutally cracking down on government opponents, and his is a severe blow to struggling for a more liberal, open society.
+He also has a history of anti-Western sentiment and says he would refuse to meet with President Joe Biden.
+While incumbent President Hassan Rouhani, considered a moderate, held out the possibility of broader talks after the returned to the JCPOA, Raisi will almost certainly reject broader negotiations with Washington.

 Joe Biden Faces Many Challenges in Latin America